...

 Instructions

-• Drain the noodles and rinse them under cold water to remove any excess starch and to stop the cooking process.
-Set the noodles aside while you prepare the broth or toppings.
+• Drain the noodles immediately and rinse under cold running water to stop the cooking process.
+Gently rub the noodles between your hands to remove excess starch and enhance their texture.

 Nutrition